The 5 Best Bathroom Cleaners Without Toxic Bleach

 Plus, it’s inexpensive and acts as a mild disinfectant.

-Here are some ways to use distilled white vinegar as an effective, non-toxic, bleach-free bathroom cleaner:
+Here are some ways to use distilled white vinegar as an effective, natural, bleach-free bathroom cleaner:

 • As an all-purpose bathroom cleaner: Combine 1 part vinegar with 1 part water and use it as an all-purpose bathroom cleaner on countertops, sinks, floors, bathtubs, mirrors, and toilets.